 - To understand how public health policy at the local, state, and national levels interface with patient health

 The UW DFMCH has long been a Global Health leader at the UW School of Medicine and Public Health, and our faculty and residents are active on many continents.
-Residents with a special interest in Global Health are encouraged to augment their training by participating in the Community and Global Health Pathway.
+Residents with a special interest in Global Health are encouraged to augment their training by participating in the Global Health Pathway.

 Pathways in Residency Education

-The Madison program has created a mechanism for resident physicians interested in specific topic areas to pursue individualized, yet structured longitudinal curricular experiences Educational Pathways.
+The Madison program has created a mechanism for resident physicians interested in specific topic areas to pursue individualized, yet structured longitudinal curricular experiences through Educational Pathways.
 These Pathways provide experiences and learning above the usual residency curricular opportunities in an integrated approach.
 Each Pathway delineates learning goals, objectives, and educational opportunities for interested residents.

 We care about the health and well being of our residents.
 As such, we have many activities that are supported by the residency program, including: